citp/privacy-policy-historical/s/sk/ski/skisilverstar.com.md

-> *The following text is extracted and transformed from the skisilverstar.com privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905053120id_/http%3A//www.skisilverstar.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the skisilverstar.com privacy policy that was archived on 2018-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180621021517id_/http%3A//www.skisilverstar.com/privacy-policy) for the most accurate reproduction.*

-# Silver Star Mountain Resort
+# Privacy Policy | Silver Star Mountain Resort

-Silver Star Ski Resort Ltd. (the “Organization”)
+SilverStar Ski Resort Ltd. (the “Organization”)

 1\.
 PURPOSES